strikeraryu/query_police/README.md

 ## How to define custom rules?

-Rules defined in the json file at rules_path is applied to the execution plan.
+Rules defined in the json/yaml file at rules_path is applied to the execution plan.
 Query Police have variety of option to define rules.

 You can change this by `QueryPolice.rules_path=<path>` and define your own rules